mkdocstrings/griffe/docs/guide/users/checking.md

-# Checking for API breakages
+# Checking APIs

 Griffe is able to compare two snapshots of your project to detect API breakages between the old and the new snapshot.
 By snapshot we mean a specific point in your Git history.
 For example, you can ask Griffe to compare your current code against a specific tag.

+## Command-line

 By default, Griffe will compare the current code to the latest tag: